AsisBagga/Spider/README.md

 # Spider Crawler
 A simple web crawler service named spider (server and client) built in Django/Python language.
-Client is available in Golang and Python language.
+Client script is available in Golang and Python language.
 The server would receive requests from a client to crawl a URL and should send the response i.e sitemap back to the client.
-Client request in json would be:
+Client will do a POST request with data as json would look like:
 ```
 {
     "base_url": "https://foobar.com/baz",